solita/solita.github.com/_posts/2020-03-02-reduce-boilerplate-with-records.md

 How much boilerplate code could be removed, if all data carrier classes were replaced by records?
 I picked three Java applications I've worked with lately and just counted the number of data carrier classes.
 As you can see in the picture above, almost a quarter of the code is data carrier classes!

+Is there a genuine benefit in reducing boilerplate?
+You can always just generate the code, right?
+Generating code is fast, but still, less code means less time used maintaining, testing, reading and reviewing code.
+And reducing boilerplate is just one of the benefits here.
+Records also:
+1. encourage rich typing
+2. encourage immutability
+3. standardize the implementation of hashCode, equals and toString
+4. discourage invalid reuse of data carrier classes, which makes APIs more clear and precise
+5. enable implementation of new tools and features to Java

 Of course, it depends on the context, but to me it looks like we are talking about a significant effect on Java source code.

 ## Example App With Records and Gson